In 2010, Gail Lee Martin wrote this how-to article for the eHow site.

 For larger bouquets, Mother would get out one of her green canning jars that currently are so coveted by antique dealers.
 The opening in this type of container was much larger than most bottles.
 The long woody stems of the wild gooseberry with tiny yellow blossoms were spectacular in this tall green jar.
 When we set this bouquet on the library table in front of the south window, the Kansas sun shone through the glass adding sparkle to the arrangement.

 Soak the bottles to remove the labels.
-GooGone helps get off the adhesive.
+GooGone helps to get off the adhesive.

 Wash the inside of the bottle.